Commentaries on

 ACT 2

-Act 2, Scene 1 (996-97, Sextus Pompeius finds fault with Caesar and Antony and feels confident in his victory against them, though he is troubled by the possibility that they might combine their forces against him.)
+Act 2, Scene 1 (996-97, Sextus Pompeius, Menas, and Varrius consider their situation and the disposition of their foes Octavius and Antony; Pompey feels confident in his victory against them, though he is troubled by the possibility that they might combine their forces.)

-Sextus Pompeius, the son of Pompey the Great, thinks the people love him, while he’s convinced that Caesar wins no hearts with his soulless efficiency and that Antony is wasting his strength with Cleopatra in Egypt (996, 2.1.9-16).
-Sextus has an illustrious father in the late Gnaeus Pompeius Magnus or “Pompey the Great,” [7] a member of the unofficial First Triumvirate from 59-53 BCE along with Julius Caesar and Marcus Licinius Crassus.
-The more official “Second Triumvirate” from 43-33 BCE [8] and current in this play is composed of Marcus Antonius or “Antony,” Octavius (grand-nephew and adopted son and heir of Julius Caesar), and Marcus Aemilius Lepidus.
+Sextus Pompeius, the son of Pompey the Great, thinks the people love him, while he’s convinced that Octavius wins no hearts with his soulless efficiency and that Antony is wasting his strength with Cleopatra in Egypt (996, 2.1.9-16).
+Sextus has an illustrious father in the late Gnaeus Pompeius Magnus or “Pompey the Great,” [8] a member of the unofficial First Triumvirate from 59-53 BCE along with Julius Caesar and Marcus Licinius Crassus.
+The more official “Second Triumvirate” from 43-33 BCE [9] is the current one in this play, composed of Mark Antony, Julius Caesar’s heir Octavius, and Marcus Aemilius Lepidus.

 Act 2, Scene 2 (997-1003, Octavius confronts Antony over his shortcomings; Agrippa proposes a match between Antony and Octavius’s sister Octavia; Enobarbus describes Cleopatra grandly and forecasts that Antony will return to Egypt for love of her.)

-Caesar and Antony confront each other, each bringing his own grievances and assumptions to the table.
-Caesar’s claims are very ponderous: he tasks Antony with the fact that Fulvia and Antony’s brother stirred up wars against him in Antony’s name (998, 2.2.48-50) and that Antony ignored his messengers while carousing in Alexandria (999, 2.2.78-81).
+Octavius and Antony confront each other, each bringing his own grievances and assumptions to the table.
+Octavius’s claims are very ponderous: he tasks Antony with the fact that Fulvia and Antony’s brother Lucius Antonius stirred up a rebellion against him in Antony’s name (998, 2.2.48-50).
+[10] He also insists that Antony ignored his messengers while carousing in Alexandria (999, 2.2.78-81).

-But worst of all, says Caesar, in refusing to assist him with military supplies and money when required, he has broken faith (999, 2.2.87-89, 95-96).
-Antony’s admission that he “Neglected, rather” (999, 2.2.97) to keep his word doesn’t go over well with Caesar as Rome’s ultra-steady, responsible corporation man, so to speak: his model is Virgil’s Aeneas, with a twist of Machiavellian guile to produce the appearance of piety.
+But worst of all, says Octavius, in refusing to assist him with military supplies and money when required, he has broken faith (999, 2.2.87-89, 95-96).
+Antony’s admission that he “Neglected, rather” (999, 2.2.96) to keep his word doesn’t sit well with Octavius.
+Antony seems concerned to maintain his gravitas here.
+The answer he gives Octavius is little better than a deflection, but all the same, self-image is extremely important to Mark Antony, and he doesn’t take kindly to hearing his “honor” questioned by a young man he considers little more than a puppy.

 While Antony goes around behaving like a wild Greek or luxurious Egyptian, Octavius is a high-level antecedent of the 1950s-era boss of “the man in the gray flannel suit”: [11] he thinks of Rome first and does what’s needed to keep the machinery of state running and the coffers full, and thinks others should always bear in mind the same concerns.

-Enobarbus then talks with Agrippa and Maecenas, offering us a new image of the famous Cleopatra, one that Shakespeare has borrowed from the historian Plutarch’s Lives, specifically “The Life of Marcus Antonius,” which is Shakespeare’s main source.
-[10] He describes her almost as a goddess, as a woman beyond description: “The barge she sat in, like a burnished throne / Burned on the water…. / … / For her own person, it beggared all description” (1002, 2.2.203-04, 209-210; see 202-217).
+Enobarbus then talks with Agrippa and Maecenas, offering us a new image of the famous Cleopatra, one that Shakespeare has borrowed from the historian Plutarch’s Lives, specifically “The Life of Marcus Antonius,” which is Shakespeare’s main source for the play.
+[12] Enobarbus describes the Queen almost as a goddess, as a woman beyond description: “The barge she sat in, like a burnished throne / Burned on the water…. / … / For her own person, it beggared all description” (1002, 2.2.203-04, 209-210; see 202-217 inclusive).

 Enobarbus also mentions how savvy Cleopatra is, how well she plays her charms to her advantage, making Antony visit her rather than the other way around (1003, 2.2.231-33).
 Cleopatra, he knows, exercises a strong hold over Antony’s imagination and passions.
-She instills a kind of desire that doesn’t lead to satiation (1003, 2.2.249-50), and sanctifies things that would otherwise be vile, beyond the strict Roman sense of appropriateness and inappropriateness: “Age cannot wither her, nor custom stale / Her infinite variety” (1003, 2.2.247-48).
-That capacity is a big part of her attraction—Cleopatra is charismatic and larger than life.
+She “makes hungry / Where most she satisfies” (1003, 2.2.249-50), instilling desire that doesn’t lead to satiation (1003, 2.2.249-50).
+She also sanctifies things that would otherwise be vile.
+As Enobarbus says, “Age cannot wither her, nor custom stale / Her infinite variety” (1003, 2.2.247-48).
+That capacity is a big part of Cleopatra’s attraction—she is charismatic, larger than life.

 Act 2, Scene 3 (1003-04, Antony promises Octavia that he will behave like a proper husband; a soothsayer tells Antony to stay away from the lucky Octavius Caesar; uneasy, Antony resolves to return to Egypt.)